Omnibus Tax Bill Passes House, Senate Bill Released

 • Replacing the sales tax on amusement devices with a gross receipts tax.

-View the League’s written testimony on page 36 (pdf).
+View the League’s written testimony on the Senate bill (pdf).

 Read more news articles.